 - China has become a formidable competitor and collaborator in the global economy, but many object to its repressive governance and business practices that they deem to be unfair.

 - The United States has various trade laws and trade treaties that afford full redress for China’s contested trade practices, and it previously negotiated a complex trade treaty with numerous Pacific and Asian nations other than China (called the “TPP”).
 The aim of the TPP was to establish a very large, prosperous common market in the hope that (1) China might wish to join this market and would reform its above practices in exchange for the privilege; and (2) even if the Chinese did not join, its commercial influence would be blunted by the TPP’s vast common market.
-But the US withdrew from TPP negotiations several years ago.
+But the Trump Administration withdrew the United States from TPP negotiations several years ago.

 - Even if China has committed all of the above practices, the Division has not made any showing that the injunction against Qualcomm should be lifted in order to help us protect ourselves from an alleged threat to our national security posed by Chinese prowess in 5G technology.